garazdawi/otp/HOWTO/DEVELOPMENT.md

 make sure that it looks nice.

-This takes a while though and to speed up the edit-view cycle you can either limit what parts of the documentation is buid using `DOC_TARGETS`.
+This takes a while though and to speed up the edit-view cycle you can either limit what parts of the documentation is buit using `DOC_TARGETS`.
 For example:

 ```bash
 make release_docs DOC_TARGETS=html